Noisec/shaRefile/README.md

 # shaRefile
 An file host tool
-> How I recommend to use it:
+> How I recommend to use it

 Go to your router settings and make port forwarding to 8080 Turn off your firewall
 Register to no-ip, make an hostname, download no-ip DUC and apply the hostname.